godotengine/godot-website/collections/_article/home-sweet-home.md

 As we increasingly noticed that people were asking many technical questions on the Facebook group, which provides no good search feature nor search engine referencing, we decided to setup a [Question2Answer](http://www.question2answer.org) instance, also in PHP and easy to customize with a great number of plugins.
 It is very similar to popular technical platforms like StackExchange or StackOverflow, and should help increase the visibility of Godot-related questions and their best answers.
 [Check it out!](/qa)

 For the time being we also propose specific categories to showcase Godot games and WIPs and discuss off-topic stuff in the Q&A - this used to be in the forums but we did not want to setup yet another new tool just yet.
 This might change in the future if/when we settle on a better-suited solution.
-In the meantime, you can still [access the old forums](http://op.godotengine.org/projects/godot-engine/boards).

 #### Sphinx documentation